 Logistics & Quality Control

-Over 20 years of experience in handling thousands of samples on a monthly basis has materialized into optimized procedures for sample handling and software for data integration and quality control.
+Over 20 years of experience in handling thousands of samples on a monthly basis has materialized into optimized procedures for sample handling, software for data integration, and implementation of quality controls.
 Our procedures and logistics are set up to avoid human errors, minimize preanalytical variation and assay drift, and maintain adequate assay performance in terms of accuracy, precision and low sample consumption.
+Customers requesting analysis in cell or tissue extracts find information regarding our validation procedures at the end of this page.

 Sample handling and data integration